zgdo-cmd/kotlin-tut/README.md

-# This is just me learning kotlin for developing android applications and for android penetration testing.
+# This is just me learning kotlin for android development and penetration testing.